 In December 2015, the Bank established REMU as a separate division dedicated to the on-boarding, management and disposal of the Bank's real estate assets.
 The main objectives of REMU are to accelerate the recovery process for the Bank and to more effectively monetise the Group's real estate assets and portfolios, primarily consisting of assets in Cyprus.
-Some legacy properties in Greece and Romania are also monetised through REMU.
+Some legacy properties in Greece are also monetised through REMU.
+Furthermore, the division recently adopted the responsibility for managing and downsizing the Group's residual exposures in Russia, Serbia and Romania (which are further described below).
 In addition, REMU provides ongoing support and guidance to management and related operational teams and units of the Bank with regards to consensual property repossessions.

 Over time, REMU's focus has transitioned from on-boarding assets resulting from debt for asset swaps towards the disposal of such assets.
-As at 30 June 2022, REMU held assets with a carrying value of €1.1 billion (€1,081 million in Cyprus; €65 million in Greece).
-Since inception, REMU managed to complete the sale of 3,579 assets for a total value of over €1.69 billion.
+As at 30 June 2023, REMU held assets with a carrying value of €1.01 billion (€955 million in Cyprus; €55 million in Greece).
+Since inception, REMU completed the sale of 4153 assets for a total value of €1.85 billion.

-Please also refer to the section "Group Financial results - Underlying Basis - Balance Sheet Analysis - Real Estate Management Unit (REMU)" set out in the Group Interim Financial Report 2022, which is incorporated by reference in this Offering Circular.
+Please also refer to the section "Group financial results on the underlying basis - Balance Sheet Analysis - Real Estate Management Unit (REMU)" set out in the Group Interim Financial Report 2023 for the six months ended 30 June 2023, which is incorporated by reference in this Offering Circular.